UML Diagram in Software Engineering: Types, Uses, and Examples

 UML (Unified Modeling Language) is a standardized technique for visualizing the structure and architecture of software systems.
 For developers, architects, and business analysts, it makes it easier to plan, communicate, and document system components.

-In this blog we will explore the primary UML symbols and notations and their applications, business process modeling, web and mobile app design, and software development.
+In this blog, we will explore the primary UML diagrams and notations and their applications, business process modeling, web and mobile app design, and software development.

 Table of Contents: